Consequences of radially correlated rotation curves for galaxy mass models: Mass model definitions and fitting method

+We draw MCMC samples using \textsc{numpyro}'s \citep{2019arXiv191211554P} \textsc{nuts}\footnote{`No U-turn sampler', an adaptive variant of the Hamiltonian Monte-Carlo sampler.} sampler with \texttt{dense\_mass=True} and an acceptance probability of $0.9$; other configurable parameters are set to their default values.
 All MCMC sampling chains (3 in parallel for each model) were run for $4000$ steps with the first $1000$ discarded as burn-in.
 We visually inspected the MCMC chains to confirm that they converge to the likelihood peak before the end of the burn-in phase.
 We also tested running longer chains with longer burn-in phases, which led to no significant differences.
 We checked that our results are insensitive to reasonable variations in the number of radial sampling points used in constructing the GP model ($1000$ by default).
+For all galaxies in our sample, the sampling produces an average $\hat{R} = 1.03$, with $92.5$~per~cent satisfying $\hat{R} \leq 1.05$ and $66.9$~per~cent achieving $\hat{R} = 1.00$.
+The average effective sample size across all parameters is $N_\mathrm{eff} = 1831.66$.